 - Arranging your canned goods to face the same way.

 OCD usually begins in the teen or young adult years, but it can start in childhood.
 Symptoms usually begin over time and tend to vary in how serious they are throughout life.
 The types of obsessions and compulsions you have also can change over time.
 Symptoms generally get worse when you are under greater stress, including times of transition and change.
 OCD, usually thought to be a lifelong disorder, can have mild to moderate symptoms or be so severe and time-consuming that it becomes disabling.

 When to see a doctor

-There's a difference between being a perfectionist — someone who requires flawless results or performance, for example — and having OCD.
-OCD thoughts aren't simply excessive worries about real problems in your life or liking to have things clean or arranged in a specific way.
+There's a difference between being a perfectionist — someone who needs flawless results or performance — and having OCD.
+OCD thoughts aren't simply excessive worries about real issues in your life or liking to have things clean or arranged in a specific way.

-If your obsessions and compulsions are affecting your quality of life, see your doctor or mental health professional.
+If your obsessions and compulsions affect your quality of life, see your doctor or mental health professional.